Judy’s Lucky Jacket: The Big Comeback

 Critics, fans, and Judy herself considered this concert to be one of the most important and successful performances of her entire career, and it represented a true comeback.
 Her performance was recorded live and released as the album Judy at Carnegie Hall, which won five Grammy Awards and spent 73 weeks on the Billboard charts.
 “It was, even by the strictest definition, perfect,” describes Gerald Clarke, Garland’s biographer.

 On the night of her historic debut, Judy donned a sequined jacket that was made especially for her by renowned fashion designer Norman Norell.
 She often referred to this piece as her “lucky” jacket.
 Made from sequins, rhinestones, glass beads, and silk, the piece represents a special milestone moment in Carnegie Hall’s history and a high point in Garland’s career.
-More than 60 years later, Carnegie Hall has the opportunity to add this jacket to its permanent collection in the Rose Museum, but we need your support!
+More than 60 years later, Carnegie Hall was able to add this jacket to its permanent collection in the Rose Museum thanks to the support of over 700 donors.

 Judy Garland’s Autographed Album Cover